 I know I will learn a lot here because you have most of the the things I want to partake in.” – Natalie from virginia, IL

 William Jewell College is a private, liberal arts institution established in Liberty, Missouri.
 Jewell’s 35-credit core curriculum is uniquely organized to move students through three different themed levels: transitioning from high school to college...

 Lacks breadth, makes up for in depth.The core curriculum classes are tough, a shock for even the most intelligent first year students as you will often times get the highest level professors and expectations from day one.
 If you can make it through...” – William from Springfield, MO

-Founded by Jesuits in 1818, Saint Louis University is a private research institution and one of the oldest Catholic universities in the United States.
-SLU is home to 11 colleges and schools conferring undergraduate and graduate degrees.
-For students...
+Founded in 1818, Saint Louis University is a private research institution and one of the oldest Catholic, Jesuit universities in the United States.
+At SLU, students can explore nearly 100 different undergraduate programs and over 80 graduate programs...